AnnuNiyati/GitHubDemo/README.md

 # GitHubDemo
- i am doing demonstration of GithHub
+ i am doing demonstration of GithHub and git and process like commit,push,pull,merge branching etc.